We know choosing the right hot air brush isn’t easy, but here are the key features to consider for your hair type, length, and styling needs!

 Drybar Single and Half Shot are great examples of round brushes.
 The Single Shot is perfect for medium to long hair with its larger barrel, while The Half Shot creates perfect results in short haircuts like bobs and pixie cuts.

-If you have fine to normal hair, you should go for an oval brush because round shape creates too much tension and pull on the hair that can cause damage.
+If you have fine to normal hair, you should go for an oval brush because round shape creates too much stress and pull on the hair which can cause damage.

 Suitable For: Volume boost, smoothing hair